rewls/gnu-make-manual/02-an-introduction-to-makefiles.md

 - This prevents `make` from getting confused by an actual file called `clean` and causes it to continue in spite of errors from `rm`.

-    - See Section 4.5 [Phony Targets and Section 5.5 Errors in Recipes.
+    - See Section 4.5 [Phony Targets] and Section 5.5 [Errors in Recipes].

 - Since `clean` is not a prerequisites of `edit`, in order to make the rule run, we have to type '`make clean`'.